 If there’s anything we’ve seen in the year 2019, it’s more of the same from sleazy HVAC SEO companies.
 We hear all sorts of stories and tales from contractors across the US, but a handful of common tactics seem to pop up pretty consistently.
-Tune in as Jason and Nolen discuss digital marketing red flags to avoid in 2020.
-Be sure to listen in if you’re looking to expand your HVAC business next year!
+So first, tune in as Jason and Nolen of HVAC Webmasters discuss digital marketing red flags to avoid in 2020.
+Then, be sure to listen in if you’re looking to expand your HVAC business next year.

-- $300 a month simply can’t support sustained work on a website.
+- $300 a month can’t support sustained work on a website.

 - SEO for HVAC should produce results within two to three months.